raoul2000/fs-explorer/README.md

 > $ export PATH="/c/Program Files/Java/jdk-17.0.1/bin:$PATH"
 > $ npx shadow-cljs watch app
 >```
-> This way, another Java version (gere 17) will be used only for *shadow-cljs* and everyone is happy.
+> This way, another Java version (here 17) will be used only for *shadow-cljs* and everyone is happy.
 >
 > Same applies to all *shadow-cljs* commands.
 >